Title IV Refund Procedures

 Students who take a leave of absence, withdraw, or are on a continuation of leave and are also Title IV aid recipients should be aware of the following:

-- The grace period for federal direct loans begins from the student’s last date of attendance as determined by the Academic Advising Center.
+- The grace period for federal direct loans begins from the student’s last date of attendance as determined by the designated member of the dean's office of the student's school, listed on the Leave of Absence or Withdrawal website.
 A student who is on an approved leave of absence will be considered in school for purposes of repayment of federal loans.
 Should the student not return from an approved leave of absence, the last date of attendance will be considered the date the approved leave of absence began.

 - When a student withdraws from the College, the last date of attendance will be determined as outlined under “Leaves of Absence, Withdrawals, and Readmissions” in the “Academic Information” section.

 - A student who is provided a continuation of leave will be reported as withdrawn, since federal regulations do not allow for the period of study to be interrupted for more than 180 days, excluding standard periods of non-enrollment.